Calls to action are underrated - 11 ideas for the perfect CTA

 Back to my real life example!

 To recap, a Call to actions (CTAs) are statements or instructions designed to prompt an immediate response or action from the viewer or reader.
 They are usually found at the end of a piece of content, such as a blog post, webpage, or email, and are intended to encourage the reader to take a specific action, such as making a purchase, filling out a form, or subscribing to a newsletter.
+Increasingly calls-to-action are used mid communication because people's time is often limited.
 Effective CTAs are clear, concise, and compelling, and use action-oriented language to create a sense of urgency and motivate the user to take the desired action.

 In my real life example discussed at the beginning of this article, which unfortunately is all too common, they missed the opportunity for any cross-sell/upsell.
-They could have sought my referral to reassure other prospects looking to make a purchase.
-Below is a photo of the actual communication.
-I'd like to say it was anonymouse but I have no idea who it was from or where it came from?
-Only that I kept the communication as a good reminder to others not to neglect your CTA!
-See for yourself the opportunity missed.
+The company could have sought a positive referral to reassure other prospects looking to make a purchase.

 Hey, where's 'your' CTA?

 Ironically, we cannot preach to you about including 'calls to action' without offering you our own.
 Share with us some of your best calls to action you have experienced or seen, and we'll post the best and worst ones as part of this blog.
-Or it you would like us to send you some CTA Templates fro free then you can email us by clicking here or through our contact form here.
+Or if you would like us to send you some CTA Templates for free!
+Then you can email us by following the link below.
+We will then send you another 39 CTA examples!

 Subscribers also read in the series:

 Secret Source have over 22 years experience in global marketing leadership positions.
 We share our knowledge over via our blog, social channels or workshops.
-So make sure to subscribe for the latest information.
+So make sure to subscribe for the latest information or simply follow your preferred social channel below.

 How much does it cost to design a new website?